 We helped Charmaine Clarke, a client of the Victorian Aboriginal Legal Service (VALS), to give evicence to the Victorian Parliament's Inquiry into Anti-Vilification Protections, often known as 'hate-speech' laws.

-In March we made a joint submission with VALS that reccomended changes to Victorian laws, to bolster protections from hate speech.
+In March we made a that reccomended changes to Victorian laws, to bolster protections from hate speech.
 Based on our practice experince we argued laws around serious incitment or hatred needed to be simplified, to remove technical barriers which stop victims proving that hate speech occurred.
 We also reccomended new protections to address hate speech that offends, humiliates, insults or intimidates people because of who they are – including women, people with disability and LGBTIQ+ people.
 Yesterday we gave evidence to the committee.
 Read Victorian Aboriginal Legal Service and Victoria Legal Aid opening statements – Inquiry into Anti-Vilification Protections.

 Charmaine Clarke's evidence – experience of racism as an Indigenous person